 Some ruptures are covered by the implant manufacturer; surgical costs for replacing the damaged implant may be incurred.

-A double bubble occurs when the implant drops below the natural fold of the breast This can often occur when a breast list was required.
+A double bubble occurs when the implant drops below the natural fold of the breast.
+This can often occur when a breast lift is required.

 When tissue hangs beneath an implant which has been placed submuscular, it is referred to as a double bubble or high-riding implant.
 This usually occurs with an individual who has sagging breasts before their breast augmentation surgery.